SamHero16/CS445FinalProject/README.md

 ---

 Data was collectedat CSU farms.
-I recieved it from Dr. Pinedo and Dr. Alvarez in the Department of Animal Sciences .
+I recieved it from Dr. Pinedo and Dr. Alvarez in the Department of Animal Sciences.
+The raw datset was too large, but the cleaned data can be found in this repository at DOWNSAMPLEcleanDataApr22.csv and unusedDataApr22.csv.